 Civic Films is gritty, mixed media storytelling.
-Civic Films celebrates Native people in creative industries and prioritizes working with Native American artists.
-Civic Films productions are dynamic combinations of dreamlike visual art and layered audio mixes as soundtracks.
+Civic Films celebrates Native people in creative industries and prioritizes working with Native artists.

-Fox Maxy is a Payómkawish and Mesa Grande Band of Mission Indians filmmaker based in San Diego, CA. Her first feature length film, Gush, premiered at Sundance Film Festival in 2023.
-For 2022-2024, she is a Vera List Center Borderlands Fellow created by the New School, Parsons New York and Arizona State University.
-In 2022, Fox was awarded the opportunity to be the Sundance Institute’s Merata Mita Fellow.
+Fox Maxy (Mesa Grande Band of Mission Indians and Payómkawichum) film director and visual artist based in San Diego, California.
+Her first feature film, Gush, premiered at the Sundance Film Festival in 2023.
+She is a 2022-2024 Borderlands Fellow at the Vera List Center for Art and Politics (VLC) at The New School in New York City and the Center for Imagination in the Borderlands (CIB) at Arizona State University.
+In 2022 Fox was awarded the opportunity to be the Sundance Institute’s Merata Mita Fellow.
 In 2020, COUSIN Collective supported the director with her first grant.
 Fox’s work has screened at the Museum of Modern Art (MoMA) in NY, Toronto International Film Festival (TIFF), International Film Festival Rotterdam (IFFR), ImagineNative Film festival, Los Angeles County Museum of Art (LACMA), BlackStar Film Festival and Lincoln Center among other places.
 Currently she is working on her second feature film about mental health.

 Academy museum of motion pictures